William McGuire (judge)

-William McGuire was an American judge, one of the first three judges in the Mississippi Territory.
+William McGuire (1765–1820) was an American judge, one of the first three judges in the Mississippi Territory.
 He arrived in Mississippi in the fall of 1799, appointed as chief justice, to assist governor Winthrop Sargent as one of three judges who were to write up the set of laws for the new territory.
 However, McGuire went back to his home in Virginia after only a couple of weeks or months.
 After his return from Mississippi he practiced law, and was appointed superintendent at the Harpers Ferry Armory.
 He died in 1820, from effects of a wound he received at age 16, when he was wounded in the Battle of Eutaw Springs, 1781.

 Biography

 William Edward McGuire was born into a supposedly ancient family originally from North Central Ireland dating back to the 13th century.
 Edward McGuire (the "founder" of the US family branch), born 1720, arrived in Frederick County, Virginia, sometime before 1747, the year he was given a land grant.
 His son William was born in 1765, likewise in Frederick County.
 He was a cadet in the Continental Army in 1778.
 He was promoted to ensign in 1780, and later became lieutenant of the First Virginia Artillery.
 He was wounded in the Battle of Eutaw Springs, 1781; this wound was to trouble him his entire life, and he died of it in 1820.
 After independence he studied law at the College of William & Mary.
-He was active in politics as a legislator in Richmond from 1796 to 1799, until he was appoints first chief justice for the Mississippi Territory.
+He was active in politics as a legislator in Richmond from 1796 to 1799, until he was appointed first chief justice for the Mississippi Territory.